 9. Plan out your meals

 Just because you’re working from home doesn’t mean you should make it a free-for-all in your kitchen.
 Trust me.
-You will get stressed or bored and find yourself in your kitchen like I have on MANY occassions.
+You will get stressed or bored and find yourself in your kitchen as I have on MANY occasions.
 Designating certain foods as snack foods for the day and not straying from those foods can really help.
 Also, thinking about what to eat for each meal in the morning so you can make sure you have enough food to make each will be helpful when the time comes to eat.
 That way you won’t scrounge around your fridge for snacks.
 If you can step away from your desk to eat, try and do that as well–it will feel like a nice break in your day.

 10. Work From Anywhere

 Remote work is so common these days and so many people are taking advantage of it.
 It provides a certain sense of freedom that is really invaluable.
 This means you can go to a coffee shop to finish up for the day while sipping your favorite latte.
 Or maybe you want to take a break from your family members and spend a week in a different city.
 All of these things are possible when you work from home because your “home” could literally be anywhere.

 Just be sure to research time zone changes in advance and clear it with your manager (if you have one).
 You should prepare for bad Wifi too, so always ask the property in advance what speed they have.
 You can also make sure there is a Starbucks or local coffee shop with free Wifi nearby for a backup.
 Either way, take advantage of your freedom and explore, all while getting paid!